scalar-labs/scalar-kubernetes/docs/StepByStepManualDeploymentGuideScalarDLOnAWS.md

     * Select **Compute** tab
     * Select the radio button on the left side of the node group name that you want to delete.
     * Select the **Delete** button on the top left of the **Node Groups** list.
-    * On the popup displayed type `node group name` in the **To confirm the deletion, type the Node Group name in the field.** input field.
+    * On the popup displayed, type the `node group name` in the **To confirm the deletion, type the Node Group name in the field.** input field.
     * Click on the **Delete** button to delete the node group.
 * To delete a cluster, return to **Clusters** list, select the radio button on the left side of your cluster.
 * Select the **Delete** from the top left.